metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Here's each step:

-1. Go to Elastic Beanstalk and select your `Metabase` application
+- Go to Elastic Beanstalk and select your `Metabase` application.
 - Click on `Application Versions` on the left nav (you can also choose `Application Versions` from the dropdown at the top of the page).
 - Download the latest Metabase Elastic Beanstalk deployment file:
   - [https://downloads.metabase.com/{{ site.latest_version }}/metabase-aws-eb.zip](https://downloads.metabase.com/{{ site.latest_version }}/metabase-aws-eb.zip)